-You should not buy your weed in Sweden; rather, look for it on Pusher Street upon your arrival in Copenhagen, but remember to use all of it or leave it behind when making your return train or ferry trip back to Sweden.
+You should not buy your weed in Sweden; rather look for it on Pusher Street upon your arrival in Copenhagen.
+Remember to use all of it or leave it behind when making your return train or ferry trip back to Sweden.

 Carrying weed on international transportation is an immediate offense against drug laws in both countries.
 Transportation of drugs across borders is a much higher offense that could result in stiffer penalties including jail time.
 No matter if you are a local or a visitor in Sweden, you will be prosecuted if caught.